doomlab/learnSEM/README.md

 As of 08/11/2020 (DD/MM/YYYY), I have finished the following sections:

 1. Introduction to R: `learnr::run_tutorial("introR", "learnSEM")`

-  - Tutorial Code Completed
-  - Recording in progress to add to the tutorial

-2. Data Screening Practice:
+2. Data Screening Practice: `learnr::run_tutorial("datascreen", "learnSEM")`

-  - You can see this tutorial but I'm currently working on it
+  - Working on the video for the lecture component!